Ames Lake Water Association - A Consumer-owned Cooperative in Washington State

 For other charges that may appear on your bill, please refer to the current fee schedule.

 Answer: No. The Washington Utilities and Transportation Commission (UTC) does not regulate the Association.
-For more information on who the UTC regulates, see Section 480-110-255 of the Washington Administrative Code (WAC).
+For more information on whom the UTC regulates, see Section 480-110-255 of the Washington Administrative Code (WAC).
 The Board of Directors is responsible for governance of the Association within the framework of laws and regulations covering non-profit organizations, public water systems and water rights granted by the State of Washington.
 For more information, see WAC Chapter 246-290.

 If you are a Member in good standing, you can vote for and/or become a candidate for the Board of Directors which governs the operations of the Association including setting rates and fees.

 Answer: Yes.
 Each year, the Board of Directors appoints an independent Certified Public Accounting firm to audit the Association’s books.
 Representatives from the independent audit firm attend the Association’s annual meeting to discuss the audit report and answer questions from the floor.
-Click here to review our most recent audit reports.
+Click here to review our annual audit reports.

 Answer: No. Individual Members do not have any water rights per se.
 The Washington Department of Ecology determines the water rights attributed to the Ames Lake Water Association as a whole.
 The amount of water rights is fixed by the Department, and it is unlikely that the Association will be able to obtain any additional water rights in the future.
 It is up to the Association to determine how best to use its water rights on behalf of all its Members.